12,300 words, one hour and 30 min.

 He entered the station and hesitated inches past the doorway.
-The bright interior made him feel exposed, on a stage.
+The bright interior made him feel exposed, as if on a stage.
 His muscles twitched and his mouth felt dry.

 The station owner scuffed backward, his eyes never off Eric.
 He finally turned his back to Eric, giving him a lingering sidelong glance, a brow arched.
 He reached behind the door that was opened to the mechanic’s bay.

 “Got one right here.”
 He straightened and squared off in front of Eric.
-His hand gripped the tire iron Eric had intended to threaten him with.
-But instead of handing it to Eric, the man drew it back head-high in a tight fist.
-His eyes narrowed, full of fire.
+His grip appeared tight on the tire iron Eric intended to threaten him with.
+But instead of handing it to Eric, the man drew it back head-high in a stark-white fist.
+His eyes narrowed, full of fire and suspicion.

-The back of his free hand wiped at his soiled cheek.
 “How come your face’s sweating like that on a chilly night?
 You look a mite bit too fidgety and shifty-eyed to really be wantin’ a tire iron.”
 He bobbed his chin at the night beyond Eric.
-“Tell you what — why don’t you just turn around and head back where you came from.
+“Tell you what — you just turn around and head back where you came from.
 Won’t be any trouble between us.”

 He put one foot back.
 No!
 What would Beth think of him if he returned empty-handed?
 Would she call him inept, a can’t-do-anything-right loser?
 Everything would fall apart between them.
 She’ll leave me for sure.